-Objective area at risk Risk Risk rating Mitigating actions Administrative and Communicative Risk Administrators do not have sufficient staff or skills to manage the service leading to poor performance and complaints.
-There is a concern regarding the high level of senior management departures.
-Medium TREAT 1) Surrey CC administers pensions for Surrey, East Sussex, LB Hillingdon and the Tri-Borough.
-All Tri-Borough Pension Funds are transitioning their pensions administration from Surrey CC.
-2) Officers will continue to monitor ongoing staffing changes at Surrey CC.
-3) Ongoing monitoring of contract and KPIs.
-Asset and Investment Risk Investment managers fail to achieve benchmark/ outperformance targets over the longer term: a shortfall of 0.1% on the investment target will result in an annual impact of £1.7m.
-Following COVID-19, there was some concern around Fund Managers outperforming their benchmarks.
-Medium TREAT 1) The Investment Management Agreements (IMAs) clearly state WCC's expectations in terms of investment performance targets.
+Objective area at risk Risk Risk rating Mitigating actions TCFD regulations impact on LGPS schemes currently unknown but expected to come into force during 2023.
+Association (PLSA), which raises awareness of ESG issues and facilitates engagement with fund managers and corporate company directors.
+4) The Pension Fund has committed 6% towards renewables and 5% to affordable and social supported housing, alongside moving equities into ESG-tilted mandates.
+5) An ESG and RI Policy was drafted for the Pension Fund as part of the ISS and a Responsible Investment Statement has been released for 2022.
+6) Officers regularly attend training events on ESG and TCFD regulations to ensure stay up to date with latest guidance.
+Asset and Investment Risk Investment managers fail to achieve benchmark/ outperformance targets over the longer term: a shortfall of 0.1% on the investment target will result in an annual impact of £1.9m.
+The Fund returned 3.6% net of fees in the year to 31 March 2022, underperforming the benchmark by -3.5% net of fees.
+Much of this underperformance can be attributed to the Baillie Gifford global equity mandate.
+Medium TREAT: 1) The Investment Management Agreements (IMAs) clearly state WCC's expectations in terms of investment performance targets.
 2) Investment manager performance is reviewed on a quarterly basis.
 3) The Pension Fund Committee should be positioned to move quickly if it is felt that targets will not be achieved.
 4) Portfolio rebalancing is considered on a regular basis by the Pension Fund Committee.
 5) The Fund's investment management structure is highly diversified, which lessens the impact of manager risk compared with less diversified structures.
-Liability Risk Scheme members live longer than expected leading to higher than expected liabilities.
-Medium TOLERATE 1) The scheme's liability is reviewed at each triennial valuation and the actuary's assumptions are challenged as required.
+6) The Committee has invited Baillie Gifford to attend the Committee meeting on 23 June 2022. iability Risk Scheme members live longer than expected leading to higher than expected liabilities.
+This risk is trending down as life expectancy does not increase at rates expected.
+Medium TOLERATE: 1) The scheme's liability is reviewed at each triennial valuation and the actuary's assumptions are challenged as required.
 The actuary's most recent longevity analysis has shown that the rate of increase in life expectancy is slowing down.
-Liability Risk Price inflation is significantly more than anticipated in the actuarial assumptions: an increase in CPI inflation by 0.1% over the assumed rate will increase the liability valuation by upwards of 0.47%.
-Medium TREAT 1) Actuarial valuation results show an increase in the CPI assumption of 0.2% from the 2016 valuation.
-2) The fund holds investment in index-linked bonds RPI protection which is higher than CPI and other real assets to mitigate CPI risk.
-Moreover, equities will also provide a degree of inflation protection.
+Asset and Investment Risk Global investment markets fail to perform in line with expectations leading to deterioration in funding levels and increased contribution requirements from employers.
+Medium TREAT: 1) Proportion of total asset allocation made up of equities, bonds, property funds, infrastructure and fixed income, limiting exposure to one asset category.
+2) The investment strategy is continuously monitored and periodically reviewed to ensure optimal risk asset allocation.
+3) Actuarial valuation and strategy review take place every three years post the actuarial valuation.
+4) IAS19 data is received annually and provides an early warning of any potential problems.